-Golden plains stretch beneath endless skies, glaciers glisten in the afternoon sun, and the towering Andes cast shadows over untouched wilderness.
+Golden plains stretch beneath endless skies, glaciers glisten in the afternoon sun, and the towering Paine Massif cast shadows over untouched wilderness.
 Patagonia is a land of contrasts, where nature defines every journey.

-One day, you could be hiking beneath the jagged spires of Torres del Paine, the air crisp and the sky a deep blue.
+One day, you could be hiking beneath the spires of Torres del Paine, the air crisp and the sky a deep blue.
 The next, a light mist rolls in from the fjords, adding a touch of mystery to the landscape.
-Understanding Patagonia’s seasons is about more than just weather—it’s about choosing the right time for your adventure.
+Understanding Patagonia’s seasons is about more than just visualizing the weather.
+It’s about choosing the ideal conditions for your adventure.

 From snow-capped peaks to golden forests, watch Southern Patagonia transform month by month—in less than a minute!
 See how each season shapes the landscape and discover the best time for your adventure.